 Step 2: Reset your Awair’s Wi-Fi settings

 - Locate the reset button on the back of your Awair.
-The reset button will be next to the power connector, in a vent hole.
+The reset button will be next to the power cord, in a vent hole.

 - Press and hold the reset button for 15 seconds, until you see blue LED light on the front display of your Awair.
 All preferences previously saved on your Awair will be deleted, but your account information will not be removed.